bitextor/bitextor/docs/README.md

 initCorpusTrainPrefix: ['/home/user/Europarl.en-fr.train']
 bicleanerCorpusTrainingPrefix: ['/home/user/RF.en-fr']
 ```
-* `initCorpusTrainPrefix`: prefix to parallel corpus (see section *Variables for document alignment using bilingual lexica*) that will be used to train statistical dictionaries which are part of the bicleaner model
+* `initCorpusTrainPrefix`: prefix to parallel corpus (see section *Variables for document alignment using bilingual lexica*) that will be used to train statistical dictionaries which are part of the Bicleaner model
 * `bicleanerCorpusTrainingPrefix`: prefix to the parallel corpus that will be used to train the regressor that obtains the confidence score in Bicleaner

-It is important to provide different parallel corpora for these two options as this helps bicleaner when dealing with unkown words (that do not apear in the statistical dictionaries) during scoring.
+It is important to provide different parallel corpora for these two options as this helps Bicleaner when dealing with unknown words (that do not appear in the statistical dictionaries) during scoring.

 ### Other post-processing variables
 Some other options can be configured to specify the output format of our corpus: